Contemporary Australian artist, Jacqui Armstrong

 I am a contemporary artist living and working in Perth, Western Australia.

 My work is driven by intuition, song and a love of colour and shapes.
 I find inspiration for the stories I paint in my everyday encounters.
-In my mother's bravery as she battles cancer.
+In my mother's bravery as she battled cancer.
 In the bright patch of mushrooms sprouting beneath a canopy of leaves.
 In celebrating those who inspire me and in the wondrous ingenuity of nature.
 Inspiring stories are everywhere you care to look.

 For me, the power of story is its ability to connect us.
 While we each hold a distinct perspective and live our own inimitable narratives, there are common tenets that unite us.
 Love and grief, empathy and wonder, beauty and passion.

-EXHIBITIONS
+EXHIBITIONS & FEATURES

 • 2020 Tresillian Art Centre ‘Student and Tutors Exhibition’ 2 -18 October

-• 2021 Featured Artist – Bluethumb large statement art and staff selections
+• 2021 Bluethumb Large Statement Art - Featured Artist and staff selections

-• 2021 Exhibitor Art Upmarket, WA – 16 October.
+• 2021 Art Upmarket, WA - Exhibitor 16 October.

 • 2021 Art Marx Gallery Fremantle ‘Setting the Tone’ 16 December - 17 January